Trump says 'major decisions' on Syria likely in next 24 to 48 hours

 WASHINGTON — Flanked by members of his Cabinet, President Donald Trump on Monday condemned the suspected chemical attack in Syria, calling it a "heinous" act and saying his administration would soon make "major decisions" on how to respond.

-"It was an atrocious attack, it was horrible," Trump told reporters at the White House, with hawkish national security adviser John Bolton, there on his first day on the job, seated directly behind him.
+"It was an atrocious attack, it was horrible," Trump said at the White House, with hawkish national security adviser John Bolton, there on his first day on the job, seated behind him.
 "We are studying that situation extremely closely, we are meeting our military and everybody else, and we'll be making some major decisions in the next 24 to 48 hours."

 Breaking News Emails

-Syrian opposition activists and aid groups said over the weekend that dozens of people had died in the suspected chemical weapons attack on the city of Douma.
+Syrian opposition activists and aid groups said over the weekend that dozens of people had died in the suspected chemical weapons attack on the city of Douma, and aid groups are blocked off from accessing the afflicted area.

 "If it's Russia, if it's Syria, if it's Iran, if it's all of them together, we’ll figure it out," the president added.